Overview

 In the Configuration tab, select the child motor

-Make sure the “Use the end of travels sensors for motor“ toggle is turned off.
+Make sure the “Use {MotorName}’s sensors“ toggle is turned on.

 Note: Parent motors must necessarily have their own end-of-travel sensors.